TuliShruti/Geophysical-Inversion/Downloads/ML/README.md

-# Seismic Potential Modeling and Bayesian Inference
+# Self Potential Modeling and Bayesian Inference

-This project focuses on modeling Seismic Potential (SP) using Bayesian inference.
+This project focuses on modeling Self Potential (SP) using Bayesian inference.
 The code implements a probabilistic approach to analyze and predict SP values, incorporating uncertainty quantification and posterior predictive checks.
 It leverages libraries like PyMC, NumPy, and Matplotlib to construct priors, likelihoods, and posterior distributions.

 ---